chevyboys/Mizuchi/privacy.md

 We don't:
 - Sell your data to 3rd parties
 - Give your data to 3rd parties
-- Give any access to your data to non-server members
+- Give any access to your data to third parties
 - Allow any non-staff members bulk access to data

 ### Privacy Policy